 At VES, we decided to leave this key stage of the investigation in the hands of the only Diagnostic Imaging specialist working in Singapore.
-With over ten years of expertise and training in this sole discipline, Dr Virginie provides us with a full range of imaging tests, without delays in interpretation.
-By working on-site, she can review and repeat the studies until reaching the required standards for diagnosis.
+It provides us with a full range of imaging tests, without delays in interpretation.
+By working on-site, we can review and repeat the studies until reaching the required standards for diagnosis.
 This will spare these patients the risk of undergoing multiple procedures and allows a faster communication and transition between departments, should a procedure be performed under the same anaesthesia.

 Patients undergoing some Imaging procedures will usually be staged and assessed after being admitted by one of our clinicians.
 These inpatients may receive a series of tests (blood samples, coagulation test) prior to the test in order to optimize the outcome of the procedure (usually performed under some chemical restraint, either sedation or anaesthesia).